 The average 60/40 portfolio, when stress tested has an average drawdown or loss potential of 30% or more.
 Is that lower risk?

 So, while diversification is good, in and of itself does not mean you are low risk.
-How you are diversified, among what asset classes and how that is managed determines your risk.

 If you want to know what your risk is, have a risk assessment done on your portfolio.
 This should be run by third-party investment research and analytics firm such as Morning Star.
 This report is more than a snapshot of your portfolio, it analysis the funds in your portfolio and can give you a probability of upside and downside return potential.
 Everyone, especially those in or nearing retirement should have an updated risk assessment done on a regular basis.